 11. Star-Shaped Tie Dye Pattern

+Does your kid want their tie dye shirt to really shine?
+A star-shaped pattern is the best design to make them glow.
 Making a star-shaped pattern is very similar to doing the heart-shaped pattern.
 You’ll start with your shirt folded in half and trace half of a star shape onto your shirt with a washable marker.
-Afterwards, you’ll pinch/gather/pleat your shirt along the line, making sure to keep the visible marks as straight as possible.
+Afterward, you’ll pinch/gather/pleat your shirt along the line, making sure to keep the visible marks as straight as possible.
 Once you’re done, you’ll secure with a rubber band.
 From there, you can add more bands inside or outside of the star, or just leave it alone for one giant star.
 Dye accordingly.

 Dye Color Tips